Funding Scottish archaeology

 Work following fieldwork, usually called “post-excavation” – such as analysis of results, publication and archiving – is normally funded by whoever funded the fieldwork.

 Professional ethics apply whether the archaeologist is self-funded, grant-aided or contracted.
 Even amateur archaeologists, a long-established and very important community within Scotland and the UK more widely, aim to work to professional standards.
+See, for example, the Code of Conduct of the Chartered Institute for Archaeologists

 All archaeology should be conducted to gain as much useful information as possible, to challenge, test and enhance our understanding of period, regional or thematic research agendas.
 The research context matters across the board.
-It is imperative that all archaeologists communicate the results of their work, both to colleagues within the discipline and to the wider public
+It is imperative that all archaeologists communicate the results of their work, both to colleagues within the discipline and to the wider public.

 Historic Scotland funding